The Notre-Dame Cathedral

 As the fire raged in Paris, by coincidence, another unrelated fire broke out at the Al-Aqsa Mosque in Jerusalem.
 It is the third holiest site in Islam.
-The Palestine News Agency, cited a guard as saying Monday that:
+The Palestine News Agency, cited a guard as saying Monday that this smaller fire:

-"... the fire broke out in the guard's room outside the roof of the Marwani Prayer Room, and the fire brigade of the Islamic Waqf handled the matter successfully."
-10
+"... broke out in the guard's room outside the roof of the Marwani Prayer Room, and the fire brigade of the Islamic Waqf handled the matter successfully."
+6

 The Cathedral's past: